Wolf3s/wLaunchELF/README-smbWlaunchELF.md

 See libnfs README file for optional URL arguments, such as selecting NFSv4.

 # FAQ´S
-Q: Is smbwLaunchELF will be merged sometime with wLaunchELF Source Code:
+Q: Is smbwLaunchELF will be merged sometime with wLaunchELF´s Source Code?

 A: For now no.

 Q: Will you add SMB2 on wLaunchELF_isr(el_isra version)?

 A: Yes, i will add it on a separate branch.

 Q: Could you add smb2man module to the official repository of Open Source PS2SDK?

-A: At the moment no due to smb2 it´s on testing stage, but maybe soon it should be merge, It´s difficult to me keep PS2SDK updated to the latest branch with smb2man support.
+A: At the moment no, Since smb2 it´s on testing stage however, maybe soon it should be ready to merge.
+It´s difficult to me keep PS2SDK updated to the latest branch with smb2man support.

 # wLaunchELF